LIKE WILD RIVER REVIEW ON FACEBOOK

 Nagy: We aim to cover current events, conduct interviews, and publish essays in the same way that good literature helps us embrace that which doesn’t fit neatly into one category.
 We feel that our publication complements many of the traditional news sources that we read daily.

 Stocke: Another subject we cover is the Islamic world.
 We have a columnist who is Hindu and writing from Dubai, Saudi Arabia.
 One of our columnists, Katherine Schimmel Baki, is recreating the last series of lectures given by her Aunt, Annemarie Schimmel, at Harvard University.
 Dr. Schimmel was one of the world’s foremost experts on Islam, and her translations of the poet, Jallaludin Rumi, have had worldwide influence.

 We would rather seek funding that allows a writer like Katherine to present material that has never been published anywhere before in her own voice and style.

-Nagy: That speaks to the 501c3 and some other questions as well.
-We want to create a venue for someone to develop their authentic voice because we never want to allow easy answers - and we hold ourselves to the same standard.
+Nagy: We want to create a venue for someone to develop their authentic voice because we never want to allow easy answers - and we hold ourselves to the same standard.

 You don’t have to fit into our viewpoint, but we are interested in a wider conversation and in people who ask difficult questions and go to uncomfortable places.
 For me, I think that’s how we make progress, that’s how we move forward.